rvp-group/mad-icp/README.md

 <div align="center">
     <img src="mad-icp.gif" width="720"/>
 </div>
 This version is mainly for reviewers.
-Soon, you will be able to install this system via pip.
+Soon, you can install this system via `pip` and have a proper viewer.
 Our <a href="paper_with_supplementary.pdf">preprint</a> is available for more details and results.

 ## Building ##